githedgehog/docs/docs/install-upgrade/config.md

 # Fabric Configuration
 ## Overview
 The `fab.yaml` file is the configuration file for the fabric.
 It supplies the configuration of the users, their credentials, logging, telemetry, and other non wiring related settings.
-The `fab.yaml` file is composed of multiple yaml documents inside of a single file.
+The `fab.yaml` file is composed of multiple YAML documents inside of a single file.
 Per the yamls spec 3 hyphens (`---`) on a single line separate the end of one document from the beginning of the next.
-There are two yaml documents in the `fab.yaml` file.
+There are two YAML documents in the `fab.yaml` file.
 For more information about how to use `hhfab init`, run `hhfab init --help`.

 ## Fabric

-The fabric yaml object has 4 objects:
+The fabric YAML object has 4 objects:

 - `mode` - either `spine-leaf` or `collapsed-core`
 - `includeONIE` - defaults to `true`